Bottom of Door Hits Before Top [Easy Way to Solve]

 Have the Right Tools

-Depending on the solution you choose, you may need certain tools, such as a screwdriver, a hammer, a plane, or a drill.
+Depending on the solution you choose, you may need certain tools.
+These include a screwdriver, a hammer, a plane, or a drill.
 Make sure you have the tools you need before you start working on the door.

 Take Your Time

-It is important to take your time and make careful adjustments when fixing a door that hits the door jamb at the bottom before the top.
+It is important to take your time and make careful adjustments.
 Rushing the process or applying too much force can cause damage to the door or the jamb.

 Test the Door

-After making adjustments, it is important to test the door to make sure it is closing properly.
+After making adjustments, test the door to make sure it is closing properly.
 Open and close the door a few times to see if the problem has been resolved.

 Solutions

-There are several solutions that can help fix a door that hits the door jamb at the bottom before the top.
-These solutions include:
+There are several solutions that can help fix this issue.
+These include:

 Adjusting the Hinge Mounts

-Depending on the cause of the problem, adjusting the position of the hinge mounts can help the door fit better in the jamb.
+Depending on the cause of the problem, adjusting the hinge mounts can help the door fit better in the jamb.
 For example, if the door is slightly warped, moving the top hinge mount slightly outward may help the door close more evenly.

 Installing Door Stop at a Slight Angle or Trimming It to an Acceptable Taper